 - Cheaper than traditional training

-- Provides new and different learning styles
+- Adaptable to different learning styles

-- It can be self-driven and self-paced
+- Can be self-driven and self-paced

 - Results are easy to measure and report